rnajena/pcago-unified/aboutpage/features.md

     <div class = "col-md-8">
       <h1>Import and process your data</h1>
       Upload your read count data or choose one of our example data sets.
-If your data is not normalized, you can use let our app do the normalization for you (TPM or DESeq2).
-Setup the cell conditions and you
+If your data is not normalized, you can apply read count normalization with DESeq2 or TPM directly within the app.
+      You can view and export all generated data, as well as reports about the processing.
     </div>
   </div>
   <div class="row row-right">
     <div class = "col-md-8">
       <h1>Select the most interesting genes</h1>
-      Filter only genes that are interesting for your analysis.
-You can either upload an annotation file or directly pull data from online databases such as Ensembl BioMart.
+      You can filter the genes by scaffold, biotype or GO terms.
+Just upload an annotation or use the integrated feature to extract data from online databases.
-      We also included support for filtering by associated GO terms.
     </div>
     <div class = "col-md-4"><img src="aboutpage/annotations_thumb.jpg"/></div>
   </div>